chaseporter/TweetClustering/README.md

   - nltk
   - after intalling nltk, execute 'python -m nltk.downloader stopwords'

-execute 'python TweetCluster.py readDonaldTrump_tweets.csv'
+execute 'python TweetCluster.py realDonaldTrump_tweets.csv'
 Two instances will run over the dataset using two different approaches: a non-recursive approach to the k-means clustering and a recursive approach that subdvides the largest clusters recursively.
 The results will print in the console.
 Results include how many tweets are in each group, what the most significant values of a tweet are, and estimates of the error in each group.

-# Implementation Details #
+## Implementation Details ##

 First steps:
 vectorized the words in the tweets: